tmichniewski/MiniSpark/README.md

 They mainly provide operator like names for other Spark Dataset methods.
-One important extension to those set of operators is the method `++` implemented - next to other operators - in the implicit class (BTW - this could expressed as extension method in Scala 3, but so far in Spark we are in Scala 2):
+One important extension to those set of operators is the method `++` implemented - next to other operators - in the implicit class (BTW - this could be expressed as an extension method in Scala 3, but so far in Spark we are in Scala 2):

 ```
 implicit class ExtendedDataset[T](val d: Dataset[T]) extends AnyVal {